Albejr/ngx-timeline/README.md

 - Content HTML structure is highly manipulable.
 - Styles for the template are easily customizable.
+- Simplifies the aspects of internationalization, displaying dates and alternatives texts in a local format.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.5
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2

 ## Installation
 ```html